Flora Castellani, Georges Bock

 Tel: +352 40 78 78 1

 Arendt & Medernach is the leading independent business law firm in Luxembourg.
-It is also Luxembourg's largest law firm with an international team of more than 285 legal professionals representing Luxembourg and foreign clients in all areas of Luxembourg business law from our head office in Luxembourg and our foreign offices in Dubai, Hong Kong, London, Moscow, New York and Paris.
+The firm's international team of 325 legal professionals represents clients in all areas of Luxembourg business law, with representative offices in Dubai, Hong Kong, London, Moscow, New York and Paris.

 We have a tax team of around 40 experts, with dedicated VAT, transfer pricing and tax compliance teams, who provide bespoke tax advice and assistance to international and Luxembourg clients including fund promoters, managers and investors, banks and insurance/reinsurance companies, MNCs as well as HNWI in numerous areas including fund formation, private equity, real estate, M&A and financing transactions as well as wealth planning.